TMJ Treatment in Longmont, CO

 Instead of addressing the symptoms found from neuromuscular dentistry, we target the true problem: the cause.

 The Causes and Solutions to Your TMJ Issues

 Severe headaches are one of the common symptoms of TMJ.
 Clenching and grinding of the teeth are other TMJ symptoms.
 Unfortunately, these frequent headaches can be misdiagnosed and treated for migraine headaches.
 The correct solution rests in neuromuscular dentistry, which ensures the affected muscles are properly aligned and the teeth are correctly positioned.

-Traditional dentistry does not consider the role jaw musculature plays in providing a comfortable bite.
-It uses the present alignment of the jaw as a reference point in tooth alignment.
-Neuromuscular dentistry recognizes that the muscles that move the jaw must be in a comfortable, relaxed position so they are not in conflict with the teeth and joint.
-We use a number of sophisticated instruments to find the position of the jaw that allows the jaws, teeth, and muscles operate in harmony.
+Traditional dentistry fails to consider the important role jaw musculature plays in allowing for a comfortable bite.
+The present alignment of the jaw is used as a reference point for tooth alignment.
+Neuromuscular dentistry recognizes the muscles involved in moving the jaw must be in a relaxed, comfortable position so as to not be in conflict with the joint and teeth.
+We utilize many cutting-edge instruments to find the best position of the jaws, teeth, and muscles to operate in unison.

 Neuromuscular dentistry’s first goal is to find the proper jaw position where the muscles are tranquil while at rest.
 The device we use to relax the muscles is called a Myo-Monitor, utilizing a low-frequency T.E.N.S.
 (Transcutaneous Electrical Neural Stimulation) unit.
 Mild electrical impulses create a rhythmic pulsing every 1.5 seconds to relax the jaw muscles into ideal placement.
 The stimulation lasts approximately 45 minutes.